Skip to main content

 Whilst schools have the option of accumulating DFC for more than one year to undertake larger capital projects, there is a general requirement to expend formula capital with three years of its allocation.

 Any DFC not spent by a school within three years may be clawed back.
-In certain circumstances it may be possible for a school to retain DFC for more than three years in order to fund a specific major project.
+In certain circumstances, it may be possible for a school to retain DFC for more than three years in order to fund a specific major project.
 If such a situation is likely, schools are advised to contact their area Assistant Education Officer for further advice.

 Non-local authority schools